wdat521/cost-saving-analysis/README.md

 - Columns: 1
 - Data Type: bool

-## Data Analyses
+`**Data Analyses:**`

-### Cost-saving Objective I: Identify circuits that were requested for termination but are still being billed (services that are inactive, decommissioned, but are still being billed)
+### Cost-Saving Objective I: Identify circuits that were requested for termination but are still being billed (services that are inactive, decommissioned, but are still being billed)

 <img width="1759" height="120" alt="image" src="https://github.com/user-attachments/assets/b8976f27-13e1-44b1-a6a6-598aa343d199" />
 </br></br>